terrytaylorbonn/terrytaylorbonn.github.io/4-agentic-ai.markdown

 The mission goals were quite clear: Track all kinds of information,and detect any strange new activity *(such as a bunch of Middle Eastern nationals wanting all of a sudden to learn how to flight airliners on flight simulators; there were warnings about this, but the central government structures were able to ingest those warnings; they did not have enough (motivated) manpower)*.
 Palantir was to be the (automated) system for this critical mission. **A system that watches the world (like a sorcerer looking into his crystal ball) 24/7, 365 days a year.**

-A palantír is one of several indestructible crystal balls from the novel The Lord of the Rings used to see events in other parts of the world. (https://en.wikipedia.org/wiki/Palant%C3%ADr)<br>
+*A palantír is one of several indestructible crystal balls from the novel The Lord of the Rings used to see events in other parts of the world. (https://en.wikipedia.org/wiki/Palant%C3%ADr)*<br>
 <img src="/assets/4_3_crystal_ball.png" alt="drones" width="20%">

-The deterministic program (like Python) agent as a the sorcerers ball <br>
+*In an agentic system a deterministic program (like Python) is the sorcerers ball* <br>
 <img src="/assets/4_4_agent_ball.png" alt="drones" width="30%">

    <br>